 Trench mouth is a kind of gum disease that is different from the normal periodontitis.
 It’s an acute infection, which means it can be triggered quickly and can also quickly cause serious damage to your gums and teeth.
-If you suspect trench mouth, you need to see a dentist or periodontist immediately.
+If you suspect trench mouth, you need to periodontist immediately.

 Symptoms of Trench Mouth

 Trench mouth is more formally known by a few different names.
-Most commonly it’s called necrotizing ulcerative gingivitis (NUG).
-It’s a serious form of gum disease, so many of the symptoms are similar to those of other forms of gum disease, such as:
+Most commonly it’s called acute necrotizing ulcerative gingivitis (ANUG).
+It’s a serious form of gum disease, so many of the symptoms are similar to those of other forms of periodontitis, such as:

 - Severe gums

-- Bleeding gums, though in NUG, the bleeding occurs even with minor pressure
+- Bleeding gums, though in ANUG, the bleeding occurs even with minor pressure

 - Red and swollen gums